D&D on DDO? Maybe this would work.

 Enjoy the challenge!
 You're playing a decent version of PnP D&D. (IMHO)

-Now characters will depend on each other and you will not be playing a “game“, you'll be character-playing .
+Now characters will depend on each other and you will not be playing a “arcade game“, you'll be role-playing .

-BEFORE creating a character, contact me on this forum or “Tukcc” on Thelanis using any character you have..
+Contact me on this forum or “Tukcc” on Thelanis using any character you have if you would like to find like-minded players.

-If there is no party of appropriate level to join, a Guild member will “Mentor” you as a “Hireling” to assist you in progression.
+If there is no party of appropriate level to join, one of our Guild members might “Mentor” you as a “Hireling” to assist you in progression and familiarization.

-Guild characters may solo 1st and 2nd Level Quests, as well as "Solo" Quests.
+Guild characters may solo 1st and 2nd Level Quests, as well as "Solo" Specific Quests.

 Guild characters do not Solo beyond 2nd Level Quests.